raybun/handheld.quest/content/posts/steam-deck-copy-microsd-card-contents-to-larger-drive/index.md

 ---
-title: "How to move Steam Deck microSD contents to larger card"
+title: "How to mirror / clone Steam Deck microSD to new SD card"
 date: 2022-07-13T18:10:02+02:00
+updated: 2022-07-13T23:50:00+02:00
 draft: false
 ---

-# I bought a larger SD card for my Steam Deck - how to transfer everything?
+## I bought a larger SD card for my Steam Deck - how to transfer everything without breaking apps / games?

 You already installed a bunch of games to your microSD on Steam Deck, maybe EmuDeck or other emulation setup and a bunch of ROMs and perhaps games from itch.io, using the Heroic launcher and a whole bunch of other stuff to your 256 GB SD card.